-The risk factors for pneumonia are best understood with reference to the defensive mechanisms employed by the respiratory tree.
+The risk factors of pneumonia are best understood by referring to the defensive mechanisms employed by the respiratory tree.
 Processes which interfere with the cough reflex will result in a higher risk of pneumonia.
-This includes sensory deficiencies resulting in the lack of cough initiation and muscular weakness seen in certain diseases and the extremes of age.
-Pain secondary to rib fractures may lead to voluntary suppression of the cough reflex and increases the risk of pneumonia.
-Damage to the respiratory cilia and the resulting stasis of mucus will also increase the risk of pneumonia.
-This can happen secondary to viral infection, or be secondary to the inhalation of toxic particles, such as pollution or cigarette smoke.
-Both viral and inhaled toxic particles can also cause local immune suppression which further compromises the lungs defenses.

-Any pathogen that is able to gain access to the lung and replicate there has the potential to cause pneumonia.
-As is the case with otitis media, the most common bacterial pathogens causing community acquired pneumonia are Streptococcus pneumoniae, Haemophilus influnzae and Moraxella catarrhalis (Rodrigues and Groves 2017).
-This is again most likely a function of how common they are in the upper respiratory flora.
-Unlike otitis media, there is great difficulty in determining the causative pathogen in the case of pneumonia (Cilloniz et al. 2016).
-Ideally, a sample would be obtained from the lung itself.
-This is however unfeasible as the sampling procedure would be dangerous and would require highly trained personnel and technical resources.
-Therefore, most studies have used proxy measures such as sputum and nasopharyngeal swabs.
-This must be taken into account when evaluating the etiology of pneumonia as many potential pathogens are also colonizers of the upper respiratory tract.
-This problem is exacerbated by the inability of children to produce a quality sputum sample (Rodrigues and Groves 2017).
+These includesensory deficiencies presentin certain diseases and in theextremes of age, which result in the absence of cough initiation, and in muscular weakness.
+Pain associated with fractured ribsmay also lead to a voluntary suppression of the cough reflex, and thus increase the risk of pneumonia.
+Another process which increases the risk of pneumonia is damage to respiratory cilia and the resulting stasis of mucus.
+Cilia damage can result from viral infection or from the inhalation of toxic particles, such as pollution or cigarette smoke, both of which can cause local immune suppression, further compromising the lung's defencesAny pathogen that is able to gain access to the lung and replicate there, has the potential to cause pneumonia.
+As is the case of otitis media, the most common bacterial pathogens causing community acquired pneumonia are Streptococcus pneumoniae, Haemophilus influnzae and Moraxella catarrhalis (Rodrigues and Groves 2017).
+Here again, this is most likely to be a function of how common these pathogens are in the upper respiratory flora.
+Unlike otitis media, however, it is exceedingly difficult to determine the causative pathogen in the case of pneumonia (Cilloniz et al. 2016).
+Ideally, a sample would be taken from the lung itself, but the dangers of such procedures which moreover require highly trained personnel and technical resources, render this option unfeasible.
+Most studies, therefore, use proxy measures, such as sputum and nasopharyngeal swabs.
+These measures must be considered when evaluating the etiology of pneumonia, as a host of other potential pathogens colonize the upper respiratory tract.
+In addition, the inability of children to produce a quality sputum sample (Rodrigues and Groves 2017) exacerbates the difficulties of pinpointing the operative pathogen.